I smelled the stench before I saw her, sort of like a landfill on a 92-degree day.

 When I was asked to write about “What It Means to Me to Be a Responsible Dog Owner,” I thought I would tell about when I was not one.

 The morning after Mopsy arrived, I left her loose in my apartment when I went to work.
 I returned to chewed blinds, soiled carpet, and lots of excited barking and kissing.
 Her creative interior design continued daily.
 When a coworker suggested a crate, I was horrified.
-Heaven forbid, little Mopsy had already been through enough suffering, surviving on the streets; she was never going in a cage.
+Heaven forbid, little Mopsy had already been through enough suffering, surviving on the streets.
+She was never going in a cage.

 And crate-free included trips in the car.
 Mopsy loved to ride—always loose—and bounding from front to back seat.
 When left in the car while I made a quick run into the store, she played a strategic game of terrorizing shoppers by hiding in the floorboard.
-When they opened their car doors, she appeared, slamming the windshield, in a barking crazed frenzy.
+When they opened their car doors, she appeared, slamming the windshield, in a barking-crazed frenzy.
 Nothing made her happier than shrieks of alarm from the fleeing victims.
 When bored, she practiced her guerilla attacks in the picture window of my apartment to see how the neighbors reacted to her various tactics.

-Despite her feisty personality, Mopsy was adorable and often compared to then canine star of film and television Benji.
+Despite her feisty personality, Mopsy was adorable and often compared to canine star of film and television Benji.
 She demanded attention and got it.

-Housebreaking was a struggle, since I had no real plan or schedule for her.
+Housebreaking was a struggle since I had no real plan or schedule for her.
 But trick training was a dream.
 She learned everything I taught her, from “shake” to “play dead.”
 What I did not teach was manners—nor did I take her to a class to learn skills, such as walking on a leash, not jumping on people, and controlling barking.